Culinary & Taste

 If you do not have pickling salt on hand and need a substitute for a recipe that calls for it, there are a few options you can try:

 1. Regular Table Salt – Table salt is a fine-grained salt that is commonly used in cooking and baking.
 It can be used as a substitute for pickling salt, although it may contain additives such as anti-caking agents that can cause pickling liquids to become cloudy.
+Table salt may also contain added Iodine.

 2. Kosher Salt – Kosher salt is a type of salt that is used in the process of koshering meat.
 It is coarser than table salt and has a more neutral flavor.
 It can be used as a substitute for pickling salt, although it may not dissolve as easily in the pickling liquid.
+Kosher salt can have VERY different amounts of sodium chloride by volume, so if you are measuring your salt instead of weighing it, you need to adjust the amount to match the brand.
+This makes a great deal of difference of whether your pickling will be successful.
+For more about how to figure that out, see our article: Salt Comparison Guide: Salt Sodium Content.

 3. Sea Salt – Sea salt is made from evaporated seawater and is available in a variety of grain sizes.
 It can be used as a substitute for pickling salt, although it may have a slightly more complex flavor due to its mineral content.
+Sea salts also can vary in the amount of sodium per tablespoon or other volume measurements.
+Be sure to see the article linked above.

 4. Himalayan Pink Salt – It can be used as a substitute for pickling salt, although it is generally more expensive and may affect the appearance and flavor of pickled products.